-The idea that drug-seeking behavior can be separated into components independent of each other, such as being primarily mental or physical, does not fit with what health professionals and scientists understand about addiction and the many factors that influence it.
-Moreover, all psycho-emotional processes have physical underpinnings, and significant psychological elements guide all complex actions.
+The idea that certain elements of drug dependence can be separated into wholly different categories, such as being primarily mental or physical, does not coalesce with what health professionals and scientific experts understand about addiction and the many variables that influence it.
+Moreover, all psycho-emotional processes have physical underpinnings, deep-rooted psychological propensities significantly influence all complex actions.

 The classification of an activity as being either entirely physical or purely mental-driven implies a misunderstanding of behavior and the brain and body connection.
 This presumptive belief is pertinent to the disease model of addiction in that it suggests that addiction is not a choice because people with substance use disorders are capable of enacting decisions regarding their substance abuse, especially when it comes to seeking professional treatment.

 However, the alternative view that addiction is entirely a choice is incorrect because those who struggle with substance abuse are highly motivated by many physical/chemical processes and mental health issues that influence their behavior in many ways.
 Furthermore, almost no one who experiments with drugs or alcohol sets out or chooses to become addicted.
 It is only the specific behaviors surrounding addiction, such as the willingness to receive or refuse medical help, that suggests a choice is involved.

 Therefore, many experts contend that psychological and physical dependence should not be perceived as wholly separate entities, and instead, two sides of the same coin.

 Physical dependency is defined as a person’s reliance on an external source of a chemical substance to prevent cravings and withdrawal symptoms.
 Dependence, when viewed in this way, is predictable, can be efficiently treated with medication, and can sometimes be managed by tapering off the substance or undergoing a medical detox program.